In Part I of our ACL Surgery blog series we discussed many issues pertaining to the ACL and Anterior Cruciate Ligament surgery. We touched on:

 ~You may wish to invest in an “ice machine”.. or find out if your insurance covers it (good luck!).

 ~Set up your house/apartment.
 Getting around for the first week or so will be painful at best.
 Try to set up a little area where the bed and bath are close together, on the same floor and hopefully are near the kitchen too.
 Remove all area rugs, cords, chargers, etc, because you want to minimize the risk of falling when you come home.
 Set up a call bell… or some other means of asking for assistance.

-~Starting a week before your ACL surgery start showering daily with an anti-bacterial soap.
+~Starting a week before your ACL surgery starts, shower daily with an antibacterial soap.
 Do not shave your leg, and let your surgeon know if you develop a cut, bruise or bug bite anywhere around your knee.
 Do not forget to shower the morning of the surgery too… regardless of what time you need to be at the hospital.
 Please do not put any creams or moisturizers on your skin on the day of surgery.

-~Does anyone in your family have a history of blood clots, or a pulmonary embolus?
+~Does anyone in your family have a history of blood clots or a pulmonary embolus?
 Are you a smoker?
 Are you are birth control pills or testosterone?
 All of these are known risk factors for blood clot development.
 If you answered yes or maybe, let your surgeon know.
-Other testing might be necessary.
+Another testing might be necessary.